 Attention: This guide requires that your blog contributor has a wp-admin (Contributor) access to your blog.
 Otherwise, you may ask to send you the articles in HTML.

-*Download the formatting guidelines here.
+*Make a free copy of the checklist here.
 Read some explanations below*

 Structuring Standards